 Ms. Tawil is an experienced Corporate Director, C-suite executive, lawyer, and entrepreneur.
-She is President of Iron Hill Investments, an investment firm she helped established in 2000.
+She is President of Iron Hill Investments, an investment firm she helped establish in 2000.
 Most recently, she also served as CEO of One Drop and President and CEO of Lune Rouge Inc. She has over 30 years of legal and management experience.
-She practiced law with Stikeman Elliott and McCarthy Tétrault before joining Québecor Inc as legal counsel and corporate secretary.
+She practiced law with Stikeman Elliott and McCarthy Tétrault before joining Québecor Inc. as legal counsel and corporate secretary.
 As an entrepreneur, she has led and managed several successful acquisitions and exits from Quebec-based SMEs.
 Ms. Tawil has extensive experience in all aspects of board participation including governance, audit, compensation, and risk management.
 Ms. Tawil was appointed to the board of the Canadian Broadcasting Corporation / Radio-Canada in February 2024.
 She chaired the Board of Société de l'Assurance Automobile du Québec and served on the board and audit committee of Hydro-Québec as well as the board of Stornoway Diamonds Corporation and a number of other private and public companies.
-Ms. Tawil is a member of the Bar of the Province of Quebec, holds a Bachelor in Civil Law (LL.L), a Bachelor in Common Law (LL.B), an MBA and is a Certified Corporate Director ICD.D.
-She is a member of the YPO - World President Organization since 1999 and a recipient of the Queen Elizabeth II Diamond Jubilee Medal.
+Ms. Tawil is a member of the Bar of the Province of Quebec, holds a Bachelor in Civil Law LL.L, a Bachelor in Common Law LL.B, an MBA and is designated as a Certified Corporate Director by the Institute of Corporate Directors ("ICD").
+She is a member of the Young Presidents' Association - World President Organization since 1999 and a recipient of the Queen Elizabeth II Diamond Jubilee Medal.
+During 2024, Ms. Tawil participated in over 50 hours of professional development courses (Quebec Bar) and conferences relating to compensation, corporate governance, and audit related matters, through the ICD.